hevnsnt/norecognition/README.md

     * **Apple Silicon Metal** (via mlx)
     * **JIT-Compiled CPU** (via numba)
     * **Standard CPU** (via numpy)
-This allows for massive parallel throughput on any modern machine, from a MacBook Pro to a dedicated NVIDIA GPU server, with many pattern generators running natively on the GPU.
+    * This allows for massive parallel throughput on any modern machine, from a MacBook Pro to a dedicated NVIDIA GPU server, with many pattern generators running natively on the GPU.

 * **Targets an Ensemble of Modern Models:** This fuzzer doesn't just target one model.
 It validates every pattern against an *ensemble* of state-of-the-art systems simultaneously:
     * **InsightFace (`buffalo_l`):** A large, high-accuracy face detector.
     * **InsightFace (`buffalo_s`):** A smaller, faster face detector.
     * **YOLOv8n:** A modern, real-time object detector (used for person detection).
-An anomaly is only registered if it fools the models in a significant way (e.g., fooling *both* face models, or causing a *dramatic* drop in confidence).
+    * An anomaly is only registered if it fools the models in a significant way (e.g., fooling *both* face models, or causing a *dramatic* drop in confidence).

 * **Genetic Algorithm for "Evolved" Patterns:** The fuzzer learns.
 When it finds a pattern that causes a failure (an "anomaly"), it saves that pattern's "recipe" to a `PRIORITY_TESTS` list.
 In the next epoch, it uses these successful recipes as parents for a **genetic algorithm**:
     * **Mutation:** It randomly adds, removes, or swaps pattern layers.
     * **Crossover:** It splices two successful parent recipes together to create a new child.
-    This allows the fuzzer to "evolve" increasingly complex and effective patterns over time.
+    * This allows the fuzzer to "evolve" increasingly complex and effective patterns over time.

-* **Surgical & Saliency-Based Attacks:** The pattern library goes far beyond simple noise.
-It includes "surgical" attacks that target specific parts of the AI's "brain":
+* **Landmark-Aware "Surgical" Attacks:** The pattern library goes far beyond simple noise.
+It includes "surgical" attacks that target specific parts of the AI's "brain" by first finding the baseline facial landmarks:
-    * **Landmark Attacks:** Patterns that find the baseline facial landmarks (eyes, nose, mouth) and *only* apply noise to those specific points.
+    * **adversarial_patch:** Places a small, high-contrast "sticker" on a key feature like the nose, cheek, or forehead.
+    * **landmark_noise:** Applies noise/blur only to the detected eyes, nose, and mouth.
+    * **dazzle_camouflage / hyperface_like:** Use landmark locations to draw disruptive lines through key features.
+    * **swapped_landmarks:** Pastes the mouth over the eye, etc.
-    * **Saliency Attacks:** Patterns that mimic features AI models are trained to find, like `saliency_eye_attack` (stamping dozens of eyes) or `recursive_face_tile` (tiling the user's own face) to confuse the model's bounding-box and non-maximum suppression (NMS) logic.
+    * **saliency_eye_attack:** Stamps dozens of eyes to confuse the model's bounding-box and non-maximum suppression (NMS) logic.

 * **Built for Scale and Research:**
     * **Massively Parallel:** Uses Python's `multiprocessing` to run tests across all available GPU (or CPU) cores.